Monday, April 1, 2024

 "Yes, ma'am," I answered, but breathed easy, because I was closer than ever to attending a public school.

 Several days later my Uncle Jack and I sat in the principal’s office.
 The ex-Marine told Brother Valentine of the freedoms of speech and religion guaranteed under the Constitution.
-He loved the idea of fighting the Church on this issue and his record in court was well-known throughout the state of Massachusetts.
+He loved the idea of fighting the Church on this issue and his record in court was well-known throughout the state of Massachusetts, especially after telling him about Brother Valentine's improprieties against my fellow students.

 My religion teacher changed the F to a B+.
-Brother Karl’s D remained a D+.
+Brother Karl’s D+ remained a D+.
 It was an honest grade.
-My scholarship was reinstated, but to half to seal the deal Uncle Jack told me to keep my atheism to myself.
+My scholarship was reinstated to half to seal the deal and Uncle Jack advised to keep my atheism to myself.

 "Especially around your mother and Nana."